Transition Community of Practice

 Capital Area: Meets the second Thursday of each month at the Walker Building on 21 South Fruit St in Concord.
 Email contact person.
 Email contact person at Concord High School

-Greater Seacoast: Email contact person at Strafford Learning Center to get meeting information or to get on the resource email list.
+Greater Seacoast: Email contact person at Exeter High School to get meeting information or to get on the resource email list.

 Manchester: Email contact person at the Moore Center.